Updated: Sep 17

-Is modern art shit?
-Is there any irony behind the artwork of the Italian artist Piero Manzoni?
+Can 'la merda d'artista' be considered a work of art?
+Is there any irony behind the work of the Italian artist Piero Manzoni?

 © Merda d'artista - Piero Manzoni -2007

-Another friend, Enrico Baj said that the cans were meant as an act of defiant mockery of the art world, artists and art criticism'.
+Another friend, Enrico Baj, said that the cans were meant as an act of defiant mockery of the art world, artists, and art criticism.
+Brilliant!

 What is the value of this artwork?

-The idea still matters, the mystery is still there, that suspense that is behind all story made the idea brilliant art.
-Keeping the viewer in suspense is part of a subversive humour.
 Does it matter?
-Does it matter if Manzoni's tins do not contain merda d'artista?
+Does it matter if Manzoni's tins do not contain Merda d'Artista?
 It's actually a more serious question than you might think because it concerns what kind of authenticity is necessary in art and what is contingent.

 Either way, if there is an afterlife, Piero Manzoni surely must be enjoying the fact that the art world remains just as ludicrous as when he sought to expose it nearly five decades ago.